 - avoid going out in the sun when the sun rays are the strongest (10 am – 4 pm)

-- try to use sunglasses and a wide-brimmed hat whenever you go outside during the day
+- try to use sunglasses and a wide-brimmed hat whenever you go outside during the day.
+Clip on glasses make eye protection from the sun easier because of its portability.

 - perform a thorough check of your skin every month